overlookmotel/livepack/README.md

 Whatever values are referenced in functions you serialize is included in the output.
 This includes code and objects that came from packages in `node_modules`.

-The entire app is output as a single `.js` file.
+The entire app is output as a single `.js` file, with no dependencies.

 ### Why is this a good thing?